 b) For students:

-- The Multicultural Student Center may assist by providing referral and resource information.
+Inclusion & Multicultural Services may assist by providing referral and resource information.

 Due to the confidential nature of the services provided by Employee Assistance and Wellness and the Counseling Center, reports made to these offices do not constitute legal notice to the institution of an alleged violation.